Mouse Systems

 Mouse Systems Corporation (MSC), formerly Rodent Associates, was founded in 1982 by Steve Kirsch.
-The company was responsible for bringing the mouse to the IBM PC for the first time.
+The company was responsible for bringing the first mouse to the IBM PC.

 History

 Mouse Systems' optical mouse, wired to a Sun workstation and an Atari 400 running Missile Command, attracted many observers at the October, 1982 Mini/Micro '82 conference in Anaheim, California, attended by over 10000 people—and won a "best new product" award.

 In 1984, MSC acquired rights to Mouse Draw from Microtex Industries, written by Doug Wolfgram.
 Mouse Systems wanted the software re-developed to look more like Apple's MacPaint so Wolfgram brought in co-developer John Bridges and together they re-wrote the program in C with an updated user interface and called it PCPaint.
 Millions of copies were shipped, primarily bundled with all their mice until 1987.

 KYE Systems, producer of the Genius brand of mice, acquired Mouse Systems in 1990.